How drinking more water may help you lose weight

-At the end of the day, “unless you’ve been told by your physician that you need to restrict fluid (medications and some medical conditions will necessitate limiting H2O), drinking more water can’t hurt,” says Jackie London, RD and WW’s head of nutrition and wellness.
+At the end of the day, “unless you’ve been told by your physician that you need to restrict fluid (medications and some medical conditions will necessitate limiting H2O), drinking more water can’t hurt,” says Jaclyn London, MS, RD, CDN.

 Does drinking water boost metabolism?

 One theory suggests that drinking cold water may contribute to a temporary metabolic boost from thermogenesis, or heat production, since the body expends energy to warm the fluid to body temperature.